memesscience/FreeWorldOfText/README.md

     * Not strictly necessary, but it's convenient for quickly downloading and updating your local repository.

 ## Quickstart
-* Clone the OWOT repository
+* Clone the FWOT repository
     * `git clone https://github.com/system2k/nodeworldoftext.git nwot`
 * Navigate to the directory
     * `cd nwot`